 Canned Chicken

 Now if you are anything like I was you may be thinking, Really ... canned chicken?
-But hear me out, I was skeptical too, but I have learned that canned chicken really is a great alternative when you need dinner on the table quick.
+But hear me out, I was skeptical too.
+But I have learned canned chicken really is a great alternative when you need dinner on the table quick.

 Our favorite brand of canned chicken is Kirkland Signature Chicken Breast.
 If you don't have a Costco membership I would suggest using Hormel Premium Chunk Chicken.
 I hate to say it but when it comes to canned meat I am a bit of a brand snob.